Rainier Valley, Seattle: Demographics

 Rainier Valley's racial breakdown is 20.9% Caucasian, 32% African American, 34.1% Asian, 1% Native American, 1.6% Pacific Islander, 6.5% Mixed Race, and 3.4% from other races.
 Hispanic or Latino of any race were 7.2% of the population.
 11.1% of families and 13.9% of the population were below the poverty line.
 Nearly one quarter of the cities' African-American population resides in Rainier Valley.

 Public safety

-Beginning in the 1960s, Rainier Valley began to be viewed as "unsafe," with this view peaking in the 1980s and the Valley did include two housing projects; Rainier Vista and Holly Park.
-The area is the home of organized gangs such as the 74 Hoover Crips which in 2006 were noted to have had a rivalry against the Central District Bloods.
+Beginning in the 1960s, Rainier Valley began to be viewed as "unsafe," with this view peaking in the 1980s and the Valley did include two housing projects; Rainier Vista and New Holly (previously known as Holly Park).
+The area is the home of organized gangs with rivalries against each other and groups in other neighborhoods.
 Of the 28 homicides in Seattle in 2008, six occurred in Rainier Valley.

 In 2006, the Seattle Police Department announced that the South Precinct, which includes Rainier Valley had dropped in crime rate by 8% for the first ten months of 2006.
 Auto thefts and thefts in general had decreased with robbery and gang activity still highly reported.